 After clicking an Edit Annotation, the side panel will collapse and the screen behind the targeted area will grey out for focused editing.

 Squarespace 7 also introduces a new Design panel.
-Everything that sets the visual presentation of your site, including the Style Editor, your template, and the CSS editor can now be found in the Design panel.
+Everything that sets the visual presentation of your site, including Site Styles, your template, and the CSS editor can now be found in the Design panel.

 Squarespace 7 improves the way blog posts are displayed and organized.
 We removed the status ribbon from individual posts, instead grouping posts by status.